leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 #### Driver and fleet management

-If you have a chain of stores, it’s likely that different fleets cover different delivery areas.
+If you have a chain of stores, different fleets likely cover different delivery areas.

 Grocery delivery software helps you with this, as well.